Simba256/Sentinel-2-Image-Compression-with-PCA/README.md

 - **Information Loss Visualization:** Visualization of information loss against the number of principal components.

 ## How to Use:

 1. Clone the repository to your local machine.
 2. Install the required dependencies by running `pip install -r requirements.txt`.
+3. Open the `main.py` script in your preferred text editor or integrated development environment (IDE).
+4. Locate the `folder_path` variable at the beginning of the script and update it with the path to the folder containing the Sentinel-2 band images.
+For example:

+    ```python
+    folder_path = r"your\path\to\band\images"
+    ```

+5. Save the changes.
-3. Run the `main.py` script to execute the image compression and analysis.
+6. Run the `main.py` script to execute the image compression and analysis.

 Feel free to explore and modify the code to suit your specific needs.
 Contributions and suggestions are welcome!